-When the union or your employer comes to you and demands that you join the union or pay a union fee, hopefully, you have already formed your religious beliefs about joining the union.
-It is very important for you to carefully consider your religious beliefs.
+When the union or your employer comes to you and demands that you join the union or pay a union fee, hopefully you have already formed your religious beliefs about joining the union.
+It is very important that you consider your religious beliefs carefully.

 Title VII protects religious beliefs.
-It does not protect political or philosophical beliefs.
-Although there is great room for debate over what constitutes protected religious belief, as a practical matter the more "traditional" and the more "strongly held" the belief, the more likely it will be protected.
+Title VII protects religious beliefs and practices.
+It does not protect political or philosophical beliefs and practices.
+Although there is much room for debate over what constitutes protected religious belief, as a practical matter the more "traditional" and the more "strongly held" the belief, the more likely it will be protected.
 A mere religious preference may not be protected.
-Fiercely examine your beliefs now, because if you get into litigation you can be sure that the lawyers for the union or the employer will be closely looking at those beliefs.
-You do not want to be carefully considering your beliefs for the first time when you are being grilled, under oath, by a hostile lawyer where every word that you say is being recorded.
+Fiercely examine your beliefs now, because if you get into litigation you can be certain the lawyers for the union or the employer will closely look at those beliefs.
+You do not want to be carefully considering your beliefs for the first time when you are being grilled, under oath, by a hostile attorney, where every word you say is being recorded.

-To determine whether your beliefs are religious instead of political or philosophical, ask yourself whether your beliefs are based upon your obligations to God.
-Do you simply dislike unions or hate this particular union's politics' Or, does your desire to stand apart from the union arise from your relationship to God" If your beliefs arise from your decision to obey God, they are religious.
+To determine whether your beliefs are religious instead of political or philosophical, ask yourself whether they are based upon your obligations to God?
+Or, do you simply dislike unions or hate this particular union's politics?
+If your desire to stand apart from the union arises from your relationship with God and your desire to obey God, your beliefs are religious.

-An important part of evaluating your religious beliefs is deciding what will eliminate the conflict between your conscience and the union fee requirement.
-Let's look at this in the context of a situation that is especially common for public employees.
+An important part of examining your religious beliefs is deciding what will eliminate the conflict between your conscience and the union fee requirement.
+Let's look at this in the context of a situation that is common for public employees.

 Joe Believer, who teaches in the local public schools, is told that he must join the teachers' union or pay a fee to the union.
 The local teachers' union has both a state and national affiliate.
-The union fee goes to support all three levels of the union, and the majority of the fee flows up to the state and national affiliates.
+The union fee goes to support all three levels of the union, with the majority of the fee flowing up to the state and national affiliates.
 The state and national affiliates spend time and money lobbying in favor of abortion and homosexual rights.
-This creates a conflict of conscience for Joe Believer.
+This creates a conflict of conscience for Joe Believer.7

-If just separating out the expenses for the offending activities does not eliminate the conflict, what will" Since it is the state and national unions which are involved in the activity, would the conflict be eliminated if the local union kept all of Joe's fee and agreed that none of it would be sent to the affiliates' If this does not eliminate the conflict, would the conflict be eliminated if Joe's entire union fee were sent to a charity?
+If just separating out the expenses for the offending activities does not eliminate the conflict, what will?
+Since it is the state and national affiliated unions that are involved in the activity, would the conflict be eliminated if the local union kept all of Joe's fee and agreed that none of it would be sent to the affiliates?

 You must decide exactly what it will take to eliminate the conflict with your conscience.